Common Construction Injury Types

 Get an Initial Review of Your Claim at No Charge

 If you've been injured at your construction site, it's in your best interests to consult with a construction accident attorney to protect your legal right to compensation.
 Typically, your employer's workers' compensation plan will cover your injuries and the time away from work, but every case is unique and you may need additional legal firepower.
-If in doubt, have an attorney review your claim today at no charge.
+If in doubt, have an attorney provide an initial review of your claim today at no charge.